Guide for Players

 Once done, you will receive an email containing a link that activates your IPIN account.
-Thereafter you select your password and how you prefer to pay your IPIN fee: on the internet using a credit card or in cash to the Referee at the first tournament you play.
-The annual fee for IPIN membership for juniors is US$ 40.
+Thereafter you select your password and pay the annual fee for IPIN membership, which for juniors is US$ 45.

-If you would like to renew your existing IPIN membership for 2019, you must login to your IPIN account on the ITF website here.
-You will need your IPIN number and IPIN password to login.
-Once you have logged in, please click on the 2019 renewal message and follow the instructions to renew.
+If you would like to renew your existing IPIN membership, you must login to your IPIN account on the ITF website here, go to 'My Profile', followed by 'Circuits' and select the option 'Renew Membership'.

 2. TENNIS EUROPE ACCOUNT